Simon Mantell

 Simon Douglas Mantell (born 24 April 1984) is an English field hockey forward.
 He is the younger brother of Richard Mantell.

-Mantell currently plays for Exeter University Hockey Club.
+He competed at the 2008 Summer Olympics and 2016 Summer Olympics.

+Biography

+Mantell was born in Bridgwater, Somerset and educated at Millfield School in Street and studied at the University of Birmingham.

-Mantell made his international senior debut for the national squad on 9 November 2005 versus Ireland at Beeston.
+Mantell played club hockey for Firebrands in Bristol before switching to Reading in the Men's England Hockey League.
+He made his international senior debut for the national squad on 9 November 2005 against Ireland at Beeston.
 He was a member of the England squad that finished fifth at the 2006 Men's Hockey World Cup.
-He competed at the 2010 and 2011 Champions Trophy, and was also part of the winning squad at the 2009 EuroHockey Championship.

-Mantell has also represented Great Britain and was part of the side that returned victorious from the Olympic qualifying event in Chile, as well as competing at the 2008 Summer Olympics.
-He also competed at the 2006, 2010 and 2014 Commonwealth Games.
+He competed for England at the 2006 Commonwealth Games and also represented Great Britain and was part of the side that returned victorious from the Olympic qualifying event in Chile, as well as competing at the 2008 Summer Olympics in Beijing.

-Mantell was born in Bridgwater, Somerset.
-He was educated at Millfield School in Street, followed by the University of Birmingham.
-Mantell has played club hockey for Wimbledon, Reading and Bristol Firebrands, as well as for HGC in the Netherlands and Mumbai Magicians in the Hockey India League.
+After the Olympics, Mantell had one season playing in the Netherlands for HGC before returning to Reading at the start of the 2009/10 season.
+He was part of the winning squad at the 2009 EuroHockey Championship, represented England in the 2010 Commonwealth Games in Delhi and was part of the silver medal winning England team that competed at the 2010 Men's Hockey Champions Trophy in Mönchengladbach, Germany.
+He also competed at the 2011 Champions Trophy.

+Still at Reading, Mantell represented England in the 2014 Commonwealth Games in Glasgow, where he won a bronze medal.

+In 2016, Mantell joined Wimbledon and at the end of 2016, Mantell announced his international retirement.